Updated: Feb 25, 2019

 I mentioned in my article that this new business paradigm reduces the fear-factor which comes from the economic pressure on networks to reach certain audience quantities or bust.
 I insisted that no individual show on Netflix has to pull the kind of crowds that advertisers love.
 Each show simply needs to pull in its niche audience, and since niches blend with each other in a smooth spectrum to make up a broad range of personal preferences, there will always be enough stuff for any single person to watch.

 Back in the day, the head honchos decided what movie/show got greenlit based on carefully plotted graphs and feasibility studies.
-These days, that process has been democratized and the honchos have even more pools (and genres of feasibility) to choose from.
-Thanks to the likes of YouTube and Instagram, there are now many ways to gauge the popularity of budding intellectual properties, and there are many more parts of the world to source such content from thanks to the global reach of social media, and the global spread of true talent.
+These days, that process has been democratized and the honchos have even more pools of genres and of baked-in feasibility studies to choose from.
+When I talk about feasibility studies, I’m referring to the likes of YouTube where the number of views of any video submission is apparent.
+There are now many ways to gauge the popularity of budding intellectual properties, and there are many more parts of the world to source such content from thanks to the global reach of social media, and the global spread of true talent

 The knowledge that they don’t desperately need any one show to be a massive hit emboldens executives to keep greenlighting and licensing shows.
 The price of failure is low (or at least, not immediately catastrophic) and the more shows added to their stable, the higher their chance of lucking into a huge hit, thereby improving the quality component of the machine.
 Wash rinse repeat.
 So not only do all these shows come together to form a huge ‘Voltron’ (quantity), they also lead to a higher chance of seeing more shows that can become behemoths in their own right.